 Programmatic Accreditation for Bachelor's Programs in Software Engineering

-Students should attend an accredited school to ensure other institutions and future employers recognize their software engineering degree.
+In general, you should attend an accredited school to ensure other institutions and future employers recognize your software engineering degree.
 Accreditation requires a lengthy review process and indicates that an institution meets academic standards.
-The federal government only offers financial aid to students at accredited institutions.
+The federal government offers financial aid only to students at accredited institutions.
 Most employers and graduate programs require candidates to hold a degree from an accredited school.

 Schools can earn institutional accreditation, while programs can receive field-specific accreditation.
 Software development students should look for programs with accreditation from the Accreditation Board for Engineering and Technology (ABET).
 Programs may also receive accreditation from the Computing Accreditation Commission, a body within ABET.

-Students should research application requirements in advance to avoid last-minute issues.
-Admissions requirements typically include an application.
+Students should research admission requirements in advance to avoid last-minute issues.
 Most colleges in the U.S. accept the Common App, a standard application comprising a single form and essay, which students can submit to many schools.
-Some schools require a supplemental application or an additional essay.

-Most schools require official high school transcripts and SAT or ACT scores.
-Some admissions processes include an interview component.
+Most schools also request official high school transcripts and SAT or ACT scores.
+Others may require an interview component, a supplemental application, or an additional essay.

-Most students apply to six to nine institutions, including safety schools, target schools, and reach schools.
-The admissions process for online programs is typically more time-consuming than that for on-campus programs.
+Most students apply to 6-9 institutions, including safety schools, target schools, and reach schools.
+The admissions process for online programs can be more time-consuming than that for on-campus programs.